deniz-sun/ebpf/README.md

     ./ecc -h

-It can also be compiled using the docker image:
+Or if Docker is installed, it can also be compiled using the docker image:

     docker run -it -v `pwd`/:/src/ ghcr.io/eunomia-bpf/ecc-`uname -m`:latest
     # Compile using docker. `pwd` should contain *.bpf.c files and *.h files.